 Is cagrilintide FDA-approved?

 No. Cagrilintide is not yet FDA-approved as of March 2026.
-Novo Nordisk has filed a New Drug Application for CagriSema (cagrilintide + semaglutide combination).
-Approval could come in late 2026 or 2027.
+Novo Nordisk filed a New Drug Application for CagriSema on December 18, 2025.
+FDA decision is expected in 2026 or 2027.
 It is not available for prescription outside of clinical trials.

 How is cagrilintide different from semaglutide?

-Cagrilintide targets amylin receptors in the hypothalamus, while semaglutide targets GLP-1 receptors in the gut and brainstem.
+Cagrilintide targets AMY1R and AMY3R amylin receptors in the hypothalamus, while semaglutide targets GLP-1 receptors in the gut and brainstem.
 They work through independent appetite pathways.
 Cagrilintide affects both homeostatic hunger (physical need) and hedonic hunger (cravings).
 Together as CagriSema, they produce more weight loss than either drug alone.

 How does CagriSema compare to tirzepatide?